Victorian Labor Party: Brumby and Bracks period

 Kennan was succeeded as leader by John Brumby, who was a member of the Legislative Council at the time.
 Brumby transferred to the Legislative Assembly in a by-election for Kennan's seat.
 The defeat of the federal Labor government in March 1996 prompted Kennett to call an early state election three weeks later.
 Labor led by Brumby only managed a net two-seat gain, leaving it 20 seats behind the Coalition.
 Brumby was replaced as Labor leader in March 1999 by Steve Bracks.
-To everyone's surprise, Bracks won the September 1999 election, which produced a hung parliament and the independents agreed to support the minority Labor government.
+To everyone's surprise, Bracks won the September 1999 election,powered by an unexpected swing against the Coalition in rural and regional Victoria.
+This produced a hung parliament in which four independents agreed to support a minority Labor government.
 Labor won the 2002 state election in a landslide, taking 62 seats out of 88 in the Legislative Assembly, also winning a slim majority in the Legislative Council.
 In 2002, Labor reformed the Legislative Council and brought in four-year fixed-term parliaments.
 Labor made inroads towards same-sex equality in Victoria.
 Since 2001, Victorian Labor governments have amended 60 Acts to advance same-sex equality.

 Labor won a third term at the 2006 state election.
-Bracks resigned as party leader and Premier on 27 July 2007, and Labor deputy leader, John Thwaites also announced his resignation on the same day.
-John Brumby was elected unopposed Labor leader on 30 July 2007 and became Premier.
+Bracks resigned as party leader and Premier on 27 July 2007, and his deputy leader, John Thwaites also announced his resignation on the same day.
+Treasurer John Brumby was elected unopposed Labor leader on 30 July 2007 and became Premier.
 One notable achievement of the Brumby government was abortion law reform in 2008.
 It also signed contracts for the Wonthaggi desalination plant in 2009, to drought-proof the State.

 At the 2010 state election Labor was narrowly defeated, winning only 43 of the 88 Legislative Assembly seats.

 Daniel Andrews

 Brumby resigned as party leader soon after the Labor loss at the 2010 state election, to be replaced by Daniel Andrews on 3 December 2010.

 After being in Opposition for one term, Labor won the 2014 state election from the Napthine Government, winning 47 seats in the Legislative Assembly.
-On winning office, the Andrews government cancelled the East West Link project and initiated the level crossing removal project and the Melbourne Metro Rail Project.
+On winning office, the Andrews government cancelled the East West Link project and initiated the Level Crossing Removal program and the Melbourne Metro Rail project.
 On 24 May 2016 Andrews made an official apology in parliament for gay men in Victoria punished during the time homosexuality was a crime in the state.
 In September 2016, the Andrews government privatized the Port of Melbourne for a term of 50 years in return for more than $9.7 billion, to be used for infrastructure improvements.

 At the 2018 state election, the Andrews Government was returned for a second term with an increased majority, winning 55 seats in the Legislative Assembly, and 18 of the 40 seats in the Legislative Council.

 At the 2022 state election, the Andrews Government was returned for a third term with a further increase in their majority, winning 56 seats in the Legislative Assembly, and a decreased 15 out of the 40 seats in the Legislative Council.